bibekaryal86/trackcase-service/README.md

   * `alembic upgrade head`
 * revert one migration:
   * `alembic downgrade -1`
-* revert all migrations:
-  * `alembic upgrade HEAD --reset`
 * run as module
   * python -m src.trackcase_service.main
 * For History and Notes
   * To retrieve history, use the `find_one` endpoint with `is_include_history=True`
   * To retrieve notes, use the `find_one` endpoint, notes are always included

-* do not let change status to inactive if dependents are still active
+* advanced:
+  * DELETING
-* deleting is not allowed, set status of inactive/closed/retired etc
+    * deleting is not allowed in general, but set status of inactive/closed
-* case status tied with form status and collections
-  * case complete when all forms complete
-  * case complete when all collections balance zero
+      * instead of delete, the button should show CLOSE
+      * do not let something to be marked as closed/finished until all the dependents are closed/finished
+  * REPORTING
-* report of all court cases where all forms and other dependencies are done but still active
+    * show all court cases that are pending

-testing without from_attributes=True in schema, don't think needed because all converting manually
+    * show all forms that are in progress
+    * show all pending payments to be received
+    * show all hearing/task calendars that are past due
+      * but with active dependents